 How One Woman Spread Solar to Hundreds

-After feeling blessed with the opportunity to become a solar homeowner, Espanola felt she should help more people in her community get involved with GRID, and that's exactly what she did.
+Feeling blessed with the opportunity to become a solar homeowner, Espanola felt she should help more people in her community get involved with GRID, and that's exactly what she did.
 From 2010 to 2012, she told hundreds of community members about the opportunity and this yielded spectacular results.
 From 2010 to 2012 over 90% of all San Francisco clients that heard about GRID through word of mouth came through Espanola.
-When asked if she could give solar to one more homeowner in San Francisco who would it be, she answers, “I would give it to everyone, because it’s not about one person, it’s about the people."
+When asked "If you could give solar to one more homeowner in San Francisco who would it be?"
+She answers, “I would give it to everyone, because it’s not about one person, it’s about the people."

-Giving the gift of solar is an amazing feeling that can only be shown by the smile of a homeowner who turns on their system for the first time.
+Giving the gift of solar is an amazing feeling that is best rewarded by the smile of a homeowner turning on their system for the first time.
 At GRID we have the unique opportunity to solarize thousands of roofs, but this can only happen with your help!
 Almost everyone knows a homeowner who qualifies for solar through GRID, and that’s why we’re asking all our supporters to refer at least one person in their network.
-So please click hereto view the client qualifications and then reach out to people in your network who you think could qualify.
-We can all be a solar catalyst like Espanola, and not only reduce electricity cost for family, friends, and neighbors, but also inspire others to brighten the world for future generations.
+We can all be a solar catalyst like Espanola by referring homeowners, and not only reduce electricity cost for family, friends, and neighbors, but also inspire others to brighten the world for future generations.